lepagea01/TrainingPlan/README.md

 # Training Plan

-This repo contains the sample code of a Web application dedicated to managing training plans for runners.
+This repo contains the sample code of a Web API and a Web client combinations dedicated to managing training plans for runners.

 It uses .NET Core 2.x and is inspired by the following reference architectures: